What is Deafness?

 How many people are affected by Hearing loss?

-Estimations suggest 360 million people worldwide live with a level of hearing loss that results in impairment (moderate hearing loss), wherein 91% of cases are adults and 56% are men.
+This is one of the most common chronic health problems and it is forecast to increase significantly in the coming years.
+According to World Health Organisation (WHO) estimates, 360 million people in the world live with some degree of hearing loss that results in impairment (moderate hearing loss), wherein 91% of cases are adults and 56% are men.
 This corresponds to 5.3% of the world’s population.
 However, it is estimated that up to 15% of the global adult population has at least some degree of hearing loss.
 This percentage is much higher amongst people aged over 65, where as many as a third of the population has hearing loss.
 This figure is particularly interesting when we consider that, globally, the number of people aged 65 or over will grow between 18% and 50% between 2010 and 2020.

 To date, the only reference concerning the demographics of hearing loss in Spain stems from a survey by the National Institute of Statistics (INE Survey, 2000), which cited a figure of around 1 million people with impaired hearing.